zakir-hyder/CakePHP-Captcha-Library/README.md

 CakePHP Captcha Library
 ==========================

-CakePHP 2.1 :Put the "captcha" folder on path-to-cakephp-2.0/vendors/ – on root vendors folder.
+CakePHP 2.1 :Put the "captcha" folder on path-to-cakephp-2.0/vendors/ on root vendors folder.
 Use following

     App::import('Vendor', 'captcha/captcha');

 Since CakePHP 2.1 the Pages Controller is no longer part of the core but ships in the app folder.
 So my advice would be create UsersController and put the captcha_image() on that controller and and use the function on view

     $this->Html->url('/users/captcha_image');.

-CakePHP 2.0 :Put the “captcha” folder on path-to-cakephp-2.0/app/vendors/  on App’s vendors folder.
+CakePHP 2.0 :Put the "captcha" folder on path-to-cakephp-2.0/app/vendors/ on App's vendors folder.
 Use following

     App::import('Vendor', 'captcha/captcha');

-CakePHP 1.3 :Put the “captcha” folder on path-to-cakephp-1.3/vendors/ on the root vendors folder.
+CakePHP 1.3 :Put the "captcha" folder on path-to-cakephp-1.3/vendors/ on the root vendors folder.

     App::import('Vendor', 'captcha/captcha');

 CakePHP 1.2 :This post and code is for CakePHP 1.2 and CakePHP 1.3.
-For CakePHP 1.3 put the "captcha" folder on path-to-cakephp-1.3/vendors/ – on the root vendors folder.
+For CakePHP 1.3 put the "captcha" folder on path-to-cakephp-1.3/vendors/ on the root vendors folder.

 Now we implement it on our site. to do that we have to add a function the controller or we can add it to our pages controller.